MalitsPlus/HoshimiToolkit/lapis/README.md

 8. Now you are ready to go.
 Run LpsPkgMnfstDcpt and output AssetBundles should be generated in `./DecryptedFiles`.

 ---
-You can check [my blog](https://malitsplus.blogspot.com/2021/09/idoly-pride-manifest.html) for further details.
+You can check [my blog](https://malitsplus.blogspot.com/2022/01/lapis-relights.html) for further details.
-0000	ldarg.0
-0001	ldarg.1
-0002	stfld	int32 Oz.GameKit.Version.AssetBundleInfo::'<EncryptKey>k__BackingField'
-0007	ret